 Hello, friends!
-This is Yana Smakula and I am excited to bring you my first monthly video tutorial for Papertrey Ink from the “In The Studio with Yana” video series.
-I’ll be sharing video tutorials on the 24th of each month (with the exception of next month - I am doing a lot of traveling and am unable to film).
+This is Yana Smakula and I am excited to bring you my monthly video tutorial for Papertrey Ink from the “In The Studio with Yana” video series.
+I am sharing video tutorials on the 24th of each month, this is my third video, you can catch previous episodes here.

 Have fun stamping!

 - STAMPS: Star Gazer, Bold & Beautiful

 - INK: Hawaiian Shores, Dark Indigo, Blueberry Sky, True Black, VersaMark

 - PAPER: White cardstock (Neenah Solar White 110 & 80 LB), Distress Watercolor Cardstock